driedpampas/guideonline/src/content/blog/back-up-your-data.md

 ---

-> This method makes a backup of entire partitions, so you can restore your base system in case you want to go back to stock.
+> ⚠️ This method makes a backup of entire partitions, so you can restore your base system in case you want to go back to stock.
-{: .prompt-warning }

-> ❗ PERSONAL DATA IS NOT BACKED UP USING THIS METHOD {: .prompt-danger }
+> 📛 PERSONAL DATA IS NOT BACKED UP USING THIS METHOD {: .prompt-danger }

-> Use GDrive, another cloud service, or transfer your personal data to a physical media, wherever you feel it is safe.
+> ✨ Use GDrive, another cloud service, or transfer your personal data to a physical media, wherever you feel it is safe.
 {: .prompt-info }

 ## Prerequisites